 - At an individual level: This is where loyalty cards play a significant role.
 Typically, a customer would have filled an exhaustive application form with his personal details including address which will be registered as “profile” in the customer database.
 Whenever he visits the store and uses the loyalty card during billing, that transaction will be linked to his customer profile in the database.
 Over time, the system builds a shopping data model of that individual which can be used to find out his shopping patterns like his frequency of purchases, variation over the day of the week, his favourite brands and even find out his habits (whether he is a smoker, diet conscious person, foodie or a fashion freak).

 On a regular (usually monthly) basis, the supermarket database software analyzes shopping patterns for every loyalty card user and might mail discount coupons or irresistible offers individually tailor-made for each such customer.
-Based on previous purchases, such software can even make predictions of future purchases and lure the customers into visiting their store by offering some discount coupons for relevant products.
+Based on previous purchases, such credit card processing for retail software can even make predictions of future purchases and lure the customers into visiting their store by offering some discount coupons for relevant products.
 However, such techniques have resulted in controversies since computers do not know the boundary for sensitive issues like invasion of privacy.
 One of the popular controversies was about how Target (a popular retail chain) used the data of past purchases of a teenage girl to predict that she was pregnant (since she was purchasing large quantities of lotion & vitamin tablets which is usually the norm during pregnancy), and mailed several discount coupons of baby products to her house.
 Her father was surprised to find such coupons since it made no sense for a teenage girl and hence complained to the store, but later found that his teenage daughter was actually pregnant and she had not yet revealed the news to her family!!

 As we can see, among the two kinds of studies, the latter which deals with customers at an individual level is invaluable data which might be impossible to obtain even with specialized teams.
 A store might hire a research team and pay them Rs 10 lakh and obtain results which in turn can be used to boost profits by Rs 25 lakh.
 But why spend Rs 10 lakh on research teams when your own customers are willing to give you that data for just Rs 1 lakh (assuming Rs 1 lakh is your overall cost of giving away reward points and such discounts) to boost your profits by Rs 25 lakhs with the help of loyalty cards?
 Moreover, the customers directly participating in these studies provide them data at real time which cannot be matched by even the most advanced research teams despite their expensive consulting fees.